damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 Possible errors include:

 1. Not identifying a valid card (invalid row/col)
-2. Not identifying a valid slot index
+2. Not identifying a valid slot
 3. Not satisfying placement requirements (the card's level isn't one above the level of the card it is being placed onto)
 4. Not specifying correctly where to take the resources from/how many to take

 ```